Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

   - ios
   - android

 Very easy to understand.
 One interesting thing here is in the `Shared` folder, besides the `common` folder.
 What's the `android` and `ios` folder for?
 Well, they are for platform-specific API.

+Maybe you will argue that `android` and `ios` folder is not really shared code, they only exist because they will let the `common` folder to have more shared code, because you have to deal with the platform specific code if you want to share more logic.

+But it does make sense to put them beside the `common` folder rather than in the `Android` and `iOS` native project.
+Because this is where their code get used.
+And by putting them beside each other, we can easily test and debug them.

-### 2.1 Sharing strategy
+### 2.1 How to consume the lib

 - Android related code will be shared via simply including the according module in the android project.
 - iOS related code will be shared as an iOS framework because Kotlin native will generate that.
 We will then add it in the XCode building phase.
 You can see more details in my another [blog](http://www.albertgao.xyz/2018/01/14/how-to-create-kotlin-native-ios-project/).